exakat/exakat/docs/Reports.rst

 .dot files are best seen with [graphviz](http://www.graphviz.org/) : they are easily convert into PNG or PDF.

 .. image:: images/report.uml.general.png
-    :alt: Example of a PlantUml report (0)
+    :alt: Example of a Uml report (0)

 .. image:: images/report.uml.detail.png
-    :alt: Example of a PlantUml report (1)
+    :alt: Example of a Uml report (1)

-PlantUml is a dot report format.
+Uml is a dot report format.

 Xml
 ---